aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

 Recently as I was reviewing for the ACTs, one of the simpler questions involved solving for a mean of a set of numbers by hand, formally, an an n-tuple $x=(x_1,...,x_i,...,x_n)$.
 This question is low hanging fruit, and involves little thinking, so I took a moment to consider how to most efficiently calculate the mean the given set of numbers.

-I could have impulsively used brute force to calculate the mean as it is formally defined as:
+A I could have impulsively used brute force to calculate the mean as it is formally defined:

 $$\frac{\sum_{i=0}^n{x_i}}{n}$$

-But I know this method takes more time as the numbers get larger.
+But this method takes more time as the numbers get larger and this question shouldn't take longer than a few seconds.

-Instead, we I used this formula:
+Instead, I used this formula:

 $$\textbf{x}_{min}+\frac{\sum_{i=0}^n{\textbf{x}_i-\textbf{x}_{min}}}{n}$$